fpadovani/communicative_baby_dpo/README.md

 In the meantime I have a script that evaluate our baseline and finetuned models on BLIMP and on our own minimal dialogue pair dataset:

-- *`evaluate_blimp.py`*
+- *`./evaluation/evaluate_zorro.py`*
-- *`evaluate_minpairs.py`*
+- *`./evaluation/evaluate_dialogue_minpairs.py`*

-**BASELINE**: our *bbunzeck/another-llama* baseline model scores 56% (accuracy) on BLIMP and 64.4% on the minimal pairs evaluation set \
+**BASELINE**: our *bbunzeck/another-llama* baseline model scores 56% (accuracy) on BLIMP and 64.3% on the minimal pairs evaluation set based on words match, and ...% on dialogue minimal pairs based on tokens match. \

-**DPO_REAL_PAIRS**: the last checkpoint of our fine-tuned model on real dpo pairs scores 55% on BLIMP and 68% on the minimal pairs evaluation set
+**DPO_REAL_PAIRS**: the last checkpoint of our fine-tuned model on real dpo pairs scores 55% on BLIMP and 68% on the minimal pairs evaluation set based on words match, and ...% on dialogue minimal pairs based on tokens match.  \

-**DPO_SYNTHETIC_PAIRS**: the last checkpoint of our fine-tuned model on real dpo pairs scores 55% on BLIMP and 66.8% on the minimal pairs evaluation set
+**DPO_SYNTHETIC_PAIRS**: the last checkpoint of our fine-tuned model on real dpo pairs scores 55% on BLIMP and 66.8% on the minimal pairs evaluation set based on words match, and ...% on dialogue minimal pairs based on tokens match. \

 **RESULTs**: I wouldn't call degradation in performance the 1 % decrease in BLIMP accuracy, it can be considered noise.
-Good that we have an improvement of accuracy (even if small) on dialogue minimal pairs after fine-tuning.
+Good that we have an improvement of accuracy (even if small) on dialogue minimal pairs after fine-tuning. \

 ## Plots of reward and loss